 The CCEP sponsors five predoctoral fellows.
-Applications are accepted each year.
+Applications are accepted each year, though the number of slots available may vary.
 Details of the fellowship and the application process are outlined below.

 Applicants must be graduate students with an MS, MPH, MSPH, or an equivalent level of training, who are currently enrolled in doctoral programs at UNC-Chapel Hill, primarily in the School of Public Health and other Health Affairs Schools.